|Trivia Challenge Facts about Dr. Seuss|

-Ted learned animation while he was a political cartoonist during World War II.
+He learned animation while he was a political cartoonist during World War II.

 Houghton Mifflin asked Ted to write a children’s book with only 225 "new reader" words.
 That book was "The Cat in the Hat."

-Ted Geisel died in 1991.
-He won 2 oscars, 2 Emmys, a Peabody Award, and a Pulitzer prize.
+He won 3 Oscars, 2 Emmys, a Peabody Award, and a Pulitzer prize.

 Ted wrote and illustrated 44 children’s books, including all-time favorites Green Eggs and Ham, Oh, the Places You’ll Go, Fox in Socks, and How the Grinch Stole Christmas.

 The "Secret Art" of Dr. Seuss is a collection of artwork that Dr. Seuss created after dark in his studio for his personal enjoyment.
 It was not shown or shared while he was alive.

 Dr. Seuss’ father was a zoo superintendent and would send him beaks, horns, and other animal pieces that Seuss used in art fantasy creature sculptures he created.